Aryalexa/42-minishell/README.md

 # 42-minishell
-The goal of this project is to create your very own Shell.
+The goal of this project is to create a simple Shell.